-- O'Neill SPEA Minors: Admitted O'Neill SPEA students earning a O'Neill SPEA minor may double count up to six (6) credit hours of minor courses with any other O'Neill SPEA academic program.
-Each O'Neill SPEA minor must have at least nine (9) credit hours that do not count toward any other O'Neill SPEA academic program. - O'Neill SPEA Certificates: Admitted O'Neill SPEA students earning a O'Neill SPEA certificate may double count up to six (6) credit hours of certificate requirements with any other O'Neill SPEA academic program.
+- O'Neill SPEA Minors: Admitted O'Neill SPEA students earning an O'Neill SPEA minor may double count up to six (6) credit hours of minor courses with any other O'Neill SPEA academic program.
+Each O'Neill SPEA minor must have at least nine (9) credit hours that do not count toward any other O'Neill SPEA academic program. - O'Neill SPEA Certificates: Admitted O'Neill SPEA students earning an O'Neill SPEA certificate may double count up to six (6) credit hours of certificate requirements with any other O'Neill SPEA academic program.
 The remaining O'Neill SPEA certificate credit hours cannot be applied toward any other O'Neill SPEA academic program. - O'Neill SPEA Double Majors: Admitted O'Neill SPEA students earning two O'Neill SPEA majors within the same degree may double count up to six (6) credit hours of major courses for both majors.
-Since O'Neill SPEA core courses are common to both majors, only courses specific to the majors (not core courses) are subject to the double-counting limit.

-• Dual Degrees: Admitted O'Neill SPEA students earning two O'Neill SPEA degrees may double count up to six (6) credit hours of core or major courses for both degrees.
+Since O'Neill SPEA core courses are common to both majors, only courses specific to the majors (not core courses) are subject to the double-counting limit. - Dual Degrees: Admitted O'Neill SPEA students earning two O'Neill SPEA degrees may double count up to six (6) credit hours of core or major courses for both degrees.

-For Indianapolis policies on double-counting, please go to O'Neill SPEA-IUPUI bulletin at http://bulletin.iupui.edu/.
+For Indianapolis policies on double-counting, please go to O'Neill SPEA-IUPUI bulletin at https://bulletins.iu.edu/iupui/2022-2023/schools/oneill-spea/policies/undergraduate.shtml.